 Lexington Mail Fraud Lawyer

 Have you been arrested for mail fraud in Lexington, Kentucky?
 While mail fraud is considered a nonviolent white collar crime, the penalties can still be harsh.
 You deserve a strong legal defense to fight the charge you are facing, and at Oakley & Oakley, LLC, I am here to help.
-My name is Jay Oakley, and I have represented clients in Fayette County facing fraud charges for more than 15 years.
+My name is Jay Oakley, and I have represented clients in Fayette County facing fraud charges for nearly 20 years.
 Call my law firm today for a free case review.
 I can help you explore your defense options.

 How I Can Help If You’re Arrested For Mail Fraud In Lexington